19hours/sg-statutes/Acts/Pensions Act.md

 (c) a pension shall not be payable under this regulation at any time in respect of more than 6 children, but the relevant Pension Authority may in cases of hardship authorise payment of pensions in respect of more than 6 children; and

-(d) paragraph (1) shall not apply in the case of the death of any officer if his dependants, as defined in the Workmen’s Compensation Act (Cap.
+(d) paragraph (1) shall not apply in the case of the death of any officer if his dependants, as defined in the Work Injury Compensation Act (Cap.
 354), are entitled to compensation under that Act.

 [5/2008 wef 01/04/2008]